JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 The planning report proposed an additional in lieu payment of £4.7m to make up the affordable shortfall.
 The application was approved, with the in lieu payment bumped [up to £4.9m](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!EO9aOXw4U1fRhx%2f8lcgyPw%3d%3d!%7d%7d%7d) in the S106 agreement, signed in November 2014 [^2].

-In September 2015 it was [reported](http://www.london-se1.co.uk/news/view/8441) that the council was to buy the 8 social and 48 affordable rented homes from Barratt for £10m, in order to turn them into council homes.
+In September 2015 it was [reported](http://www.london-se1.co.uk/news/view/8441) that the council was to buy the 8 social and 48 affordable rented homes from Barratt for £10m, in order to turn them into council homes[^3].
 The units were purchased and duly listed as 128 – 150 Blackfriars Road, amongst the schemes that will deliver Southwark's [11000 new council homes](http://moderngov.southwark.gov.uk/documents/s62949/Appendix%201B%20List%20of%20Approved%20Schemes.pdf).

 But instead of paying £10m for 56 council homes Southwark could have stood firm and insisted that the social rented housing was delivered on site, thereby securing 70 social rented units at no cost to itself and saving £10m to spend on new council homes elsewhere.